itsbigspark/ibm-mq-streamsets/README.md

 - No equivalent in standard jms lib, but based on the producer
 - A replyTo queue can be optionally configured and will be applied to the outgoing message
 - The message id generated on sending is captured and returned in the output record (Header attribute "MessageId")
+- The full message generated on sending is captured and returned in the output record (record attribute "OutgoingMessage")

 ##Release
 - copy the tar.gz created by maven (e.g. ibm-mq-streamsets-1.0-SNAPSHOT.tar.gz) to streamsets user lib directory (/opt/streamsets-datacollector-user-libs) then "tar xvfz" the file and restart streamsets datacollector